seabeya/tech-stack/js/README.md

 #### Knowledge requirements

-- No previous knowledge is required!
+- Basic knowledge of JavaScript syntax is required.

 ### Contents